mSpy Review 2026: Parental Control or Surveillance Scout?

 • Trustpilot rating: 2.6

 mSpy can't be downloaded from the Google Play Store, but it does have a highly-rated iOS app.
-Some reviewers call out how well the mSpy app works, but others seem to call out the limited app features.
+Some reviewers praise how well the mSpy app works, while others highlight its limited features.

 Trustpilot reviews are almost evenly split between five-star and one-star ratings.
-Most reviewers had issues with their payments and receiving refunds, although some mention that the app is ineffective as well.
+Most reviewers had issues with their payments and refund requests, although some also noted that the app is ineffective.

 Verdict: 5/5.
-One of the best things about mSpy is that it has so many support options.
+One of the best things about mSpy is its many support options.

 Bottom line: Is mSpy good?